 Education in the 21st century has taken a new dimension with emphasis on modernization and technology.
 Over the last few years, the Government of Ghana has aimed to improve education sector performance through its education reform programmes to strengthen service delivery and ensure that well-intentioned policy goals translate into improved learning outcomes and future workforce development.
 Improving access and quality of education in the face of the COVID-19 pandemic has made these eﬀorts more challenging.
 The Ministry of Education has therefore aimed to identify ways to ensure education targets are achievable and sustainable through innovations and eﬀective quality control systems for better planning, accountability, teaching, and learning.

-The Evidence Day of NEW provides a platform to discuss best practices and to draw out lessons for policy and education planning.
-Papers will be presented, linked to this year’s NEW theme, across the sub-sectors of education from early grade to tertiary level.
-This will assist the policymakers and sector practitioners with evidence to inform reform, planning, and policy implementation for improved service delivery.
+The Ministry of Education holds the National Education Week (NEW) annually to engage stakeholders in the review of sector performance and collectively strategize towards the attainment of sector targets in the ensuing year.
+The theme for NEW 2021 focused on “Reimagining Education for National Transformation."
+The Evidence Day of NEW provided a platform to discuss best practices and to draw out lessons for policy and education planning.
+Papers were presented, linked to this year’s NEW theme, across the sub-sectors of education from early grade to tertiary level.
+This assisted policymakers and sector practitioners with evidence to inform reform, planning, and policy implementation for improved service delivery.

 Information about the previous Education Week in 2019 is available here.